callmeahmedr/pwa-converter/README.md

 # PWA Converter
 This project allows you to easily convert any static website into a Progressive Web App (PWA).
 Simply clone the repository and include the `pwa.js` script in your website's HTML.

+_It's an open source project, if you find any issues feel free to open up an issue and you can always contribute if you want to_

 ## How to Use
 1. Clone the repository into your project: